Skip to content

 └── README.md # Documentation

-What would happen if: You delete the Kubernetes Secret that stores a Helm release’s metadata (the ones labeled owner=helm).
+Stop and think: You delete the Kubernetes Secret that stores a Helm release’s metadata, the one labeled owner=helm.
 Can you still run helm upgrade or helm rollback on that release?
+Helm depends on that release record, so the resources may keep running, but Helm can no longer reason about that release normally.

 # templates/deployment.yaml (simplified)